The unrestricted Skyrme-tensor time-dependent Hartree-Fock and its application to the nuclear response from spherical to triaxial nuclei: Results

-\\ All the information about the energy centroids computed in the intervals of interest are listed in Table~\ref{Tab5}, together with the corresponding fraction of exhausted EWSR (see the caption for details).
-The calculation obtained by adding only the $\stackrel{\leftrightarrow}{J}^2$ terms to the ``basic'' places in the interval II about a 10\% of energy-weighted strength less than the other cases, because the $K$=1 mode is fragmented at higher energies.
-The total centroid amounts to 20.2 MeV for all the considered truncations of the SLy5 functional. \\ The inclusion of the time-odd terms reduces the overall deformation splitting by 300-400 keV, which globally amounts to about one half of what is predicted by the Gogny-based QRPA of P\'eru and Goutte~\cite{Peru}.
+\\ All the information about the centroid energies computed in the intervals of interest are listed in Table~\ref{Tab5}, together with the corresponding fraction of exhausted EWSR (see the caption for details).
+The calculation obtained by adding only the $\stackrel{\leftrightarrow}{J}^2$ terms to the ``basic'' one places in the interval II about a 10\% less than the energy-weighted strength of the other cases, because the $K$=1 mode is fragmented at higher energies (still within the III interval).
+The total centroid amounts to 20.2 MeV for all the considered truncations of the SLy5 functional. \\ The inclusion of the time-odd terms reduces the overall deformation splitting by 300-400 keV, which globally amounts to about one-half of what is predicted by the Gogny-based QRPA of P\'eru and Goutte~\cite{Peru}.
 This change is only due to the residual effects in the p-h channel, since the time-odd terms vanish in the ground-state and do not alter the single-particle spectrum.
-Our outcome is similar to the SkM*~\cite{Bartel} (Q)RPA result presented by~\cite{Losa} (same deformation parameters and r.m.s. are obtained in the ground-state).
+Our outcome is similar to the SkM*~\cite{Bartel} (Q)RPA result with no tensor presented by Ref.~\cite{Losa} (same deformation parameters and r.m.s. are obtained in the ground-state).